 Path coverage is focussing on determining the tests covering all possible paths in an application.

-It is an inclusive technique which makes sure that no paths remain left without validation.
-Such coverage is even more useful than the Branch coverage.
-This technique is beneficial for validating the complex products.
+It is an inclusive technique that makes sure that no paths remain left without validation.
+Such coverage is even more useful than Branch coverage.
+This technique is beneficial for validating complex products.

 1. The tester can begin white box testing at an earlier stage.
 They don’t have to wait for the entire modules to become available.